Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The schedule is **unstoppable**, in the sense that once the consensus timestamp advances based a scheduled execution time, the associated code is automatically executed.
 This execution is guaranteed to happen before any other transactions in a block submitted on or after the same timestamp.

 Scheduled executions currently cannot be cancelled, but this is not considered to be a serious limitation: Actors can simply implement code to ignore the event if it is no longer relevant.

-#### Garbage collection

-The CVM automatically garbage collects objects to which references are no longer maintained.
-The choice of including garbage collection in the CVM is motivated by the following factors:

-* **Convenience** - developers need not be concerned with manual memory management.
-In general, this is a significant productivity win.
-* **Performance** Given a focus on immutable data, garbage collection offers significant performance advantages because references can be shared internally within the CVM implementation, as opposed to relying on expensive "copy on write" approaches.
-* **Security** - Mistakes in memory management are one of the most common types of defect, often resulting in significant security issues (e.g. "buffer overruns").
-Such risks are generally unacceptable for smart contract code securing significant digital assets.

-Short lived objects are garbage collected by the host runtime (the JVM).
-This will happen for most temporary objects created during the execution of CVM code.
-For those data objects that are persisted to long term storage (e.g. because they become part of the updated CVM state), the host runtime may garbage-collect the in-memory copy.

-Peer operators may also choose to either garbage collect old persisted state from long term storage, or alternatively maintain old state for historical analysis.
-Peers are only required to maintain object information necessary to execute the consensus algorithm (belief structures plus the proportion of CVM state relating to Peer information and stakes).
-For more details, see the section on Convergent Immutable Storage.

 ### Convergent Immutable Storage